chasehermanson/CSharp-Questions1/README.md

 	Int, float and bool are some examples of value types.
 When a value type is created a memory space is also created so it can store the value.

 3. Q: What are reference types?
 	Reference types store references to their data, unlike the value types that store the data directly.
 So it stores the address where the value is being stored.

 4. Q: What is an automatic property and how is it useful?
 	Automatic Properties are used to simplify code when no additional logic is required.
 It is a way to take lengthy code and write it in a shorter version and get the same result.
 It is useful because they are essentially coding shortcuts.

 5. Q: What is the purpose of using statement?
 	The using statement is used to make sure that the object is dismissed as soon as it goes out of scope.
-The using statement ensures that it is gone so there is no need additional code.
+The using statement ensures that it is gone so there is no need for additional code.

 6. Q: What are dynamic type variables?
 	The dynamic type allows you to perform an operation and it will be resolved at run time.
 This means errors can be caught earlier.
 It is useful when coding using reflection or dynamic language because it requires less code.

 7. Q: What is the purpose of the is operator?
 	The is operator is used to evaluate compatibility at the run time.
 It is checking to see if the type of an object with a given type.
 It is checking to see if the type of object is what we wanted.

 8. Q: What are generics and how is using them useful?
 	Generics are techniques of writing the code for a class without specifying the type.
 This allows for faster use rather than using objects where you have to locate the value.

 9. Q: What is the scope of a public member of a class?
 	A public member can be used by anyone.